 Seeking the Kingdom of God: From Religion to Relationship

-Notice the beautiful parallel?
+Notice the beautiful parallel between these verses?
 Both verses promise that when we prioritize God, whether through seeking His Kingdom or delighting in Him, He provides what we need.
-Yet for years, I thought I was doing all the right things while missing this vital truth: seeking and delighting are meant to be one and the same.
+Yet for years, I thought I was doing all the right things while missing this vital truth: seeking and delighting are meant to be one and the same experience.
 My spiritual life felt more like a duty, not the delight it was designed to be.
 If you've ever felt that way, this article is for you!

 A Note Before We Begin